boyohboyamibored/capstone-IMS/README.md

 ## Backstory

 This is the first project we we're given in college.
-Everyone basically wrote functions but I decided to overcomplicate things because I'm a Linux user.
+Everyone just wrote functions but I decided to overcomplicate things because I'm a Linux user.

 ## Info